Controlling Duplicate Payments with Automation and Process Design

-- We had a third-party system check for duplicate payments and we are now transitioning to a new service provider to check duplicate invoices and duplicate payments using their custom developed tool.
+- We had a third-party system check for duplicate payments and we are now transitioning to a new service provider to check duplicate invoices and duplicate payments using their custom-developed tool.
 We also have standard SAP checks that look for duplicate invoices.

-- We rely on ERP controls to catch duplicates, as well as our invoice workflow tool (Tungsten) and perform a 3rd party recovery audit.
+- We rely on ERP controls to catch duplicates, as well as our invoice workflow tool (Tungsten), and perform a 3rd party recovery audit.

 Having robust processes and systems in place to identify and eliminate duplicate payments is critical, with a significant return on your investment likely.
 Making the investment up front to prevent duplicate payments is more effective and less costly than relying on duplicate payment recovery firms who may miss duplicates in their review, and who take a percentage of recoveries as part of their fee structure.
-This is particularly true for Peeriosity member companies with billions of dollars of annual revenue, and billions of annual spend that will include many millions of dollars of indirect purchases where duplicate payments are most likely to occur.
-Upfront process and system controls can dramatically reduce the risk of duplicate payments, with a total cost that is significantly less than after-the-fact controls and reviews by recovery firms who charge large fees for recovery.
+This is particularly true for Peeriosity member companies with billions of dollars of annual revenue, and billions of annual spending that will include many millions of dollars of indirect purchases where duplicate payments are most likely to occur.
+Upfront processes and system controls can dramatically reduce the risk of duplicate payments, with a total cost that is significantly less than after-the-fact controls and reviews by recovery firms who charge large fees for recovery.

 What level of duplicate payments is your company currently experiencing?
 Is it time to allocate more resources to this important control issue?

 Who are your peers and how are you collaborating with them?